TosbackCgusBridge-Bot/CGUs-versions/Ebay/Terms of Service.md

 Introduction

-This User Agreement, the User Privacy Notice, the Mobile Devices Terms, and all policies posted on our sites set out the terms on which eBay offers you access to and use of our sites, services, applications and tools (collectively "Services").
+This User Agreement, the Mobile devices terms, and all policies and additional terms posted on and in our sites, applications, tools and services (collectively "Services") set out the terms on which eBay offers you access to and use of our Services.
 You can find an overview of our policies here.
-All policies, the Mobile Devices Terms, and the User Privacy Notice are incorporated into this User Agreement.
-You agree to comply with all of the above when accessing or using our Services.
+All policies and the Mobile devices terms are incorporated into this User Agreement.
+You agree to comply with all of the terms of this User Agreement when accessing or using our Services.

-The entity you are contracting with is: eBay Inc., 2025 Hamilton Ave., San Jose, CA 95125 if you reside in the United States. eBay (UK) Limited, 5 New Street Square, London, EC4A 3TW, United Kingdom, if you reside in the United Kingdom. eBay Europe S.à r.l., 22-24 Boulevard Royal, L-2449 Luxembourg if you reside outside the United Kingdom but within the European Union. eBay Canada Limited, 500 King Street West, Suite 200, Toronto, ON M5V 1L9, Canada, if you reside in Canada. and eBay International AG, Helvetiastrasse 15/17, 3005, Bern, Switzerland if you reside in any other country.
+The entity you are contracting with is: eBay Inc., 2025 Hamilton Ave., San Jose, CA 95125, if you reside in the United States. eBay (UK) Limited, 5 New Street Square, London, EC4A 3TW, United Kingdom, if you reside in the United Kingdom. eBay Europe S.à r.l., 22-24 Boulevard Royal, L-2449 Luxembourg, if you reside outside the United Kingdom but within the European Union. eBay Canada Limited, 500 King Street West, Suite 200, Toronto, ON M5V 1L9, Canada, if you reside in Canada. and eBay International AG, Helvetiastrasse 15/17, 3005, Bern, Switzerland, if you reside in any other country.
 In this User Agreement, these entities are individually and collectively referred to as "**eBay**," "**we**," or "**us**."

 **Please be advised that this User Agreement contains provisions that govern how claims you and we have against each other are resolved (see Disclaimer of Warranties.
 Limitation of Liability and Legal Disputes provisions below).
 It also contains an Agreement to Arbitrate, which will, with limited exception, require you to submit claims you have against us** **or our agents** **to binding and final arbitration, unless you opt out of the Agreement to Arbitrate (see Legal Disputes, Section B ("Agreement to Arbitrate")).
 Unless you opt out: (1) you will only be permitted to pursue claims against us** **or our agents** **on an individual basis, not as a plaintiff or class member in any class or representative action or proceeding and (2) you will only be permitted to seek relief (including monetary, injunctive, and declaratory relief) on an individual basis.**